Software-Engineering-Arena/SWE-Wiki/README.md

 ## Why This Exists

-Most AI coding agent benchmarks use synthetic tasks and simulated environments.
-This leaderboard measures real-world activity: how many wiki pages is the agent editing?
+Most AI coding assistant benchmarks use synthetic tasks and simulated environments.
+This leaderboard measures real-world activity: how many wiki pages is the assistant editing?
 How active is it across different projects?
-Is the agent's usage growing?
+Is the assistant's usage growing?

-If an agent is consistently editing wikis across different projects, that tells you something no benchmark can.
+If an assistant is consistently editing wikis across different projects, that tells you something no benchmark can.

 ## What We Track

 Key metrics from the last 180 days:

 **Leaderboard Table**
-- **Total Wiki Edits**: Total number of wiki pages edited by the agent
+- **Assistant Name**: Display name of the assistant
-- **Agent**: Display name of the agent
+- **Website**: Link to the assistant's homepage or documentation
-- **Website**: Link to the agent's homepage or documentation
+- **Total Wiki Edits**: Total number of wiki pages edited by the assistant

 **Monthly Trends**
 - Wiki edit volume over time (bar charts)